A tutorial on how to set up DOSBOX in Ubuntu Linux with steps.

-DOSBOX is a x86 architecture emulator which helps to run older DOS based programs in modern computers running Windows or Linux.
-It creates a layer where all DOS programs can run from its own installation directory by mounting a virtual drive.
+DOSBOX is an x86 architecture emulator which helps to run older DOS-based programs on modern computers running Windows or Linux.
+It creates a layer where all DOS programs can run from their own installation directory by mounting a virtual drive.

 For other Linux distributions, go to DOSBOX download page.

 Setup DOSBOX to run old DOS programs

 - After installation is complete, go to Ubuntu dash/search for DOSBOX.

 - You should be seeing DOSBOX’s own terminal with a virtual